nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 A Broadening Top might, in fact, be called a Head-and-Shoulders with a high right shoulder and a down-sloping neckline.

-##### Why No Broadening Bottoms?

-All of the other types of Reversal Formations we have studied thus far can occur as either Tops or Bottoms.
-They can develop at the end of a decline to turn the trend up, or at the end of an advance to turn the trend down.
-But this does not seem to be true of the Broadening Formation.
-It has been assumed in the past that Broadening Bottoms must exist, but the writer has

 ![fig-089](./img/fig-089.png)
 **FIGURE 89.** When they appear as plain and as compact as this example, Broadening Tops on weekly charts carry very powerful Reversal indications.
 The Top of the fifth